 Choosing a technology stack can be an incredibly daunting task.
 There are so many options for creating an API service.
 Do you develop your Software stack Java, Go, Node.js?
 Do you bundle your software in a Docker, Rocket, or System image?
 Do you host your code on Google Cloud Engine or Amazon Web Services?

 When choosing from the wide array of options, I focus on the following:

 For our images, we’ve chosen Docker.
 Docker is dominating the industry as a runtime standard.
-I feel it significantly narrows the gap between build and operationalization, which is a must for us.
+I feel it significantly narrows the gap between build and operationalisation, which is a must for us.

 For our hosting, we’ve chosen Kubernetes running in Google Cloud Engine.
-It’s a reasonably simple sysstem to use as an engineer, and Google makes administering it a breeze.
+It’s a reasonably simple system to use as an engineer, and Google makes administering it a breeze.

 For persistence we’ve chosen Google Cloud Datastore.
 We have a reasonably simple data model.
 We don’t need foreign key enforcement.
 We don’t want a high cost in administration overhead, nor do we want to deal with multi region fault tolerance in our code.
 Using a combination of Docker + Kuberentes + Datastore gives us multi region failover, without the need to build any custom systems.
 This also gives us a low hosting cost overhead, and allows us to scale easily as we expand.